manikanta-suru/If-I-get-laid-off-today/README.md

-If I get laid off today, this is the plan I will follow to get a job in the next 90 days!

-First 30 Days👇🏻

-[1] Create 2 resumes:
+---

+**30-Day Job Hunting Plan**

+**Day 0:**

+1. **Create Two Resumes:**
-#Resume1 with all the generic keywords, and skills required in my job based on top 10 companies.
+   - **Resume 1:** Incorporate generic keywords and skills based on the requirements of top companies.
-#Resume2 Complete resume with spaces for customized skills and experience per Job Description.
+   - **Resume 2:** Tailor your resume with spaces for customized skills and experiences according to specific job descriptions.

+2. **Update LinkedIn Profile:**
-[2] Update your LinkedIn profile and repeat your Target job title and 2 top skills in Headline, about, and Experience.
+   - Ensure your LinkedIn headline, about section, and experience highlight your target job title and two key skills.

+3. **Upload Resumes:**
-[3] Upload your resume to at least 5 Job portals like Naukri, iimjobs, etc.
+   - Upload your resumes to at least five job portals such as Naukri, iimjobs, etc.

+4. **Resume Testing:**
-[4] Test my resume by applying to at least 100 jobs each week.
+   - Apply to at least 100 jobs per week and evaluate responses.

+5. **Begin Networking:**
-[5] Begin networking: Reach out to old colleagues, friends, and acquaintances to let them know you're job hunting.
+   - Reach out to old colleagues, friends, and acquaintances to inform them of your job search.

-[In 4th week - Write down the number of calls you got through applying, Networking, and targeting]

-Next 30 Days 👇🏻

-[1] Refine the job search process: Learn from any rejections, make necessary adjustments to your job search strategy, and Double down on the process that produced most interview calls.
+**Next 30 Days:**

+1. **Refine Job Search Process:**
+   - Learn from rejections and adjust your strategy accordingly.

+2. **Continue Networking and Applying:**
-[2] Continue networking and applying for jobs: Be persistent and proactive in your job search efforts.
+   - Stay persistent and proactive in your job search efforts.

-[3] Follow up on all applications: Reach out to companies applied to, and inquire about the application status with my network and referrals as well.
-[4] Attending LinkedIn career events: Almost all creators have an audio event on LinkedIn, join the one relevant to me, and connect with other people who joined and have similar interests and skills.
+3. **Follow-Up on Applications:**
+   - Inquire about application status and leverage your network for referrals.

+4. **Attend LinkedIn Career Events:**
+   - Join relevant audio events and connect with like-minded professionals.

+5. **Interview Preparation:**
-[5] Spend 2-3 hours each day refining your Interview skills and questions.
+   - Dedicate 2-3 hours daily to refine your interview skills and questions.

-[By Now, You should have Interviews lined up, if not you should focus more on informational interviews]

-The last 30 Days 👇🏻
+**Final 30 Days:**

+1. **Reevaluate and Update:**
-[1] Again Reevaluate and Update my Resume and LinkedIn Profile Based on all the Rejection and Interviews.
+   - Update your resume and LinkedIn profile based on feedback and interview experiences.

+2. **Refine Job Search Approach:**
-[2] Refine the job search approach and Keep track of the applications, networking contacts, and Interviews for follow-up [3] Deep dive into Salary research and Identifying the worth of my skills and experience.
+   - Keep track of applications, networking contacts, and interviews for effective follow-up.

-[5] Prepare for interviews: Practice interview questions for the companies I’ll be interviewing with.
+3. **Salary Research:**
+   - Conduct in-depth research to understand the value of your skills and experiences.

+4. **Prepare for Interviews:**
+   - Practice interview questions tailored to specific companies.

+**Challenges Ahead:**

+Each stage of the job hunting process presents its own set of challenges.
+However, refining your job search strategy based on feedback and staying persistent in networking and application efforts might prove to be the most demanding tasks.
+Additionally, maintaining motivation and resilience throughout the process can be challenging, but remember, each rejection is an opportunity for growth and improvement.